A low cost way to hold back a big bank of earth in your yard.

 You will glue these together with a PL Premium construction adhesive.

 After the wall is built you will fill the cavities with concrete and a few pieces of rebar.
-Think of this like an ICF wall without the insulation.

 The wall is built without a footing or any other sort of foundation.
 It relies on the shape of the wall with its 90 degree corners to hold it together.
 If it does sink into the ground a bit that is fine.
 To avoid frost heave, the wall should begin below the frost line.
 In my case the frost line is at 1 foot so I start the wall at 1'6" below what will be the level of the ground after the retaining wall.